* U.S. companies benefit from cheap shale gas - BDI

 Germany's economy, Europe's biggest, relies heavily on energy intensive industries such as chemical production from industry leaders such as BASF or Bayer or the automobile sector.

-Quoting industry experts, the BDI said the U.S. shale gas boom could lead to a re-industrialisation of the United States and warned that this effect will not be replicated to the same extent in Europe.
+Quoting industry experts, the BDI said the U.S. shale gas boom could lead to a re-industrialisation of the United States and warned this effect will not be replicated to the same extent in Europe.

 "Therefore European industrial companies will in all probability have significantly higher electricity and gas prices for the foreseeable future than U.S. companies," the BDI said.